cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 - Cause #3

 Accidentally loading an Update or DLC as a game by using `File` -> `Load` can cause this.
-Alternatively if you accidentally merged the Update or DLC into the Base Game, this will break the Base Game - it will need to be [redumped](dumping-games) from your Wii U and replaced.
+Alternatively if you accidentally merged the Update or DLC data into the Base Game trying to save space, this will break the Base Game - all of the game's data will need to be [redumped](dumping-games) from your Wii U and replaced.
 Ensure you're launching the game correctly or otherwise that Update and DLC data is being installed [properly](installing-games#games-updates-and-dlc).

 - Cause #4